-It may come as a shock, but yes, there’s more to the Women’s World Cup than turf wars and FIFA scandals.
+If the USA vs. Japan final was any indication, yes, there’s more to the Women’s World Cup than turf wars and FIFA scandals.
 The Beautiful Game, whether played by the world’s finest male or female footballers, inspires patriotism, poise under pressure, and athleticism in its purest form.
-And while we can’t all have Carli Lloyd’s endurance, Alex Morgan’s explosiveness, or Abby Wambach’s sheer resilience (count them, four World Cups!), we can follow their lead to a strong, well-tuned physique.
+And while we can’t all have Carli Lloyd’s magic touch, Alex Morgan’s explosiveness, or Abby Wambach’s sheer resilience (count them, four World Cups!), we can follow their lead to a strong, well-tuned physique.

 Soccer players are among the fittest athletes in the world — a pitch perfect blend of agility, speed, power and finesse.
 And the magic they exude doesn’t just happen on the playing field.
 According to Jonathan Barlow, Performance Specialist at EXOS (formerly Athletes’ Performance) and trainer to members of the U.S. Men’s National Team and the LA Galaxy, strength training is the most essential way to get players in game-ready shape and prevent injury.

 “A high level of base strength gives athletes the ability to produce more force, which yields a more powerful soccer player that can sprint and change direction at a faster rate,” Barlow says.
 “Strength training also decreases injury potential so the soccer athlete spends less time on the sideline and more time in the game.”

 So whether your goal is making the A squad or just looking and feeling like you belong there, there’s no time like the present to hit the gym.
 Try this World Cup-caliber workout from Barlow that’s fit for the pros.

 The World Cup Strength Workout